Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation

 \subsubsection{Some remarks on the perturbative analytical solution}

 Let us have a closer look to the solution of the HEM derived above.
-We stress two points which will be relevant in the next sections: \begin{itemize} \item[1)] dissipation and decoherence induced by the bath on the oscillator are not detrimental to the full qubit state reconstruction; \item[2)] in the anti-adiabatic regime, with increasing oscillator-qubit coupling, the oscillator is in a well approximated squeezed state, depending on the qubit state, with a time dependent squeezing parameter $r(\alpha,\tilde{g})$. \end{itemize} The first consideration is due to the fact that the homogeneous solution of the HME is proportional to the factor $e^{-\gamma t}$, hence, for $\gamma\rightarrow\infty$ it vanishes.
-We expect that as the coupling to the bath increases, the qubit state reconstruction can start earlier, on a time scale of the order of $\tau\approx3/\gamma$.\\ For the second point, it is useful to consider a standard canonical transformation for the cavity at time $t$ such that the new annihilation operator is $c=b+\frac{\tilde{g}}{\tilde{\omega}_0}\sigma_x$ and therefore the new oscillator Hamiltonian is $\mathcal{H}_o=\tilde{\omega}_0 c^{\dagger}c-\frac{\tilde{g}^2}{\tilde{\omega}_0}$.
-We obtain just the Hamiltonian of a coherent state centred at $-\frac{\tilde{g}}{\tilde{\omega}_0}\sigma_x$.
-Within the anti-adiabatic regime, the qubit is much slower than the cavity, therefore it can be followed by the oscillator in a coherent state moving according to the $\left\langle\sigma_x\right\rangle$ of the qubit.
-Indeed, the HEM for qubit and oscillator are coupled so that $\sigma_x$ can be written as a term to the zero-order in $\tilde{g}$ plus a term which depends on $ \tilde{g}^2\tilde{x}$.
-As a consequence, a term to the third order in $\tilde{g}$ proportional to $\tilde{x}^2$ appears in the oscillator Hamiltonian, indicative of a squeezed state, with squeezing parameter $r(\alpha,\tilde{g})$.
+We stress two points which will be relevant in the next sections: \begin{itemize} \item[1)] dissipation and decoherence induced by the bath on the oscillator are not detrimental to the Bloch vector evaluation; \item[2)] in the anti-adiabatic regime, with increasing oscillator-qubit coupling, the oscillator is in a well approximated squeezed state, depending on the qubit state, with a time-dependent squeezing parameter $r(\alpha,\bar{g})$. \end{itemize} The first consideration is due to the fact that the homogeneous solution of the HME is proportional to the factor $e^{-\gamma t}$, hence, for $\gamma\rightarrow\infty$ it vanishes.
+We expect that as the coupling to the bath increases, the Bloch vector evaluation can start earlier, on a time scale of the order of $\tau\approx3/\gamma$.\\ For the second point, it is useful to consider a standard canonical transformation for the oscillator at time $t$ such that the new shifted annihilation operator is $c=b+\frac{\bar{g}}{\bar{\omega}_0}\sigma_x$ and therefore the new oscillator Hamiltonian is $\mathcal{H}_o=\bar{\omega}_0 c^{\dagger}c-\frac{\bar{g}^2}{\bar{\omega}_0}$.
+We obtain just the Hamiltonian of a shifted harmonic oscillator whose vacuum state is the coherent state centred at $-\frac{\bar{g}}{\bar{\omega}_0}\sigma_x$.
+Within the anti-adiabatic regime, the qubit is much slower than the oscillator, therefore it can be followed by the oscillator in a coherent state moving according to the $\left\langle\sigma_x\right\rangle$ of the qubit.
+Indeed, the HEM for qubit and oscillator are coupled so that $\sigma_x$ can be written as a term to the zero-order in $\bar{g}$ plus a term which depends on $ \bar{g}^2\tilde{x}$.
+As a consequence, a term to the third order in $\bar{g}$ proportional to $\tilde{x}^2$ appears in the oscillator Hamiltonian, indicative of a squeezed state, with squeezing parameter $r(\alpha,\bar{g})$.
 In particular, being the coupling to the qubit in the oscillator position, we expect a momentum squeezed state.